Uaeguy/HA-dash/README.md

 # What you need to do?
 #### change all entities to your HA
-#### This is only 2 dashboard, you need to add more dashboards or views then edit the buttons card and add navigation to your dashboards
+#### This is only 2 dashboards, you need to add more dashboards or views then edit the buttons card and add navigation to your dashboards